tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

   author: Art Lasovsky
 ---

-We're exceedingly happy to announce the release of [roxygen2 7.0.0](https://roxygen2.r-lib.org). roxygen2 allows you to write specially formatted R comments that generate R documentation files (`man/*.Rd`) and the `NAMESPACE` file. roxygen2 is used by over 8,000 CRAN packages.
+We're exceedingly happy to announce the release of [roxygen2 7.0.0](https://roxygen2.r-lib.org). roxygen2 allows you to write specially formatted R comments that generate R documentation files (`man/*.Rd`) and a `NAMESPACE` file. roxygen2 is used by over 8,000 CRAN packages.

 Install the latest version of roxygen2 with: